Entex/dnacode/README.md

 # DNA Code

-Simple program to convert text to a DNA string and vice versa.
+Simple program to encode text to a DNA string and vice versa.

+## Disclaimer
+This is not a DNA/RNA Sequence translator of nucleotide to protein sequences or any of the sorts.
+This program only encodes (and decodes) text into DNA-like sequences.

 ## Usage
 ```